t1r/ComposeThemeBuilder/README.md

 # 🎨 Compose Theme Builder

-With this application You can create compose theme.
-Application allows to create colors scheme with material and custom colors.
-Then You can export result as Kotlin code.
+With this application you can create compose theme.
+Application allows creating colors scheme with material and custom colors.
+Then you can export result as Kotlin code.

 ### 📸 Screenshots: